argoproj/argo-cd/docs/operator-manual/security.md

 kubectl edit clusterrole argocd-application-controller
 ```

-Note:
+!!! tip

-* If you to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).
+    If you to deny ArgoCD access to a kind of resource then add it as an [excluded resource](declarative-setup.md#resource-exclusion).

 ## Auditing

-As a GitOps deployment tool, the git commit history provides a natural audit log of what changes
+As a GitOps deployment tool, the Git commit history provides a natural audit log of what changes
 were made to application configuration, when they were made, and by whom.
 However, this audit log
-only applies to what happened in git and does not necessarily correlate one-to-one with events
+only applies to what happened in Git and does not necessarily correlate one-to-one with events
 that happen in a cluster.
 For example, User A could have made multiple commits to application
 manifests, but User B could have just only synced those changes to the cluster sometime later.

-To complement the git revision history, Argo CD emits Kubernetes Events of application activity,
+To complement the Git revision history, Argo CD emits Kubernetes Events of application activity,
 indicating the responsible actor when applicable.
 For example:

 ```bash